axibase/atsd-use-cases/research/expatriation/README.md

 #### `time_offset`

-Data may also be compared using `time_offset` features whereby variable time-offsets may be applied to a dataset so that it may be compared to itself during a different time period, useful when working with time series data.
+Data may also be compared using `time_offset` features whereby variable time-offsets may be applied to a dataset which may be compared to itself during a different time period, useful when working with time series data.

 ![](./images/new-qoq.png)